How to find eco-friendly products online?

 Note: The use of ecolabels is voluntary, whereas green stickers are mandated by law.

-Eco-labels can help identify environmentally friendly products, based on precise certification criteria.
+Eco-labels can help identify ethical and/or environmentally friendly products, based on precise certification criteria.

 Essentially, they guarantee that products and services carrying the label meet criteria aimed at reducing their environmental footprint throughout their life cycle, while remaining energy efficient overall.
 The absence of an eco-label on a product does not mean that it is not environmentally responsible, but an eco-label on a product can be a real guarantee of sustainability.